ltabis/electron-dev-environment/README.md

 - Run all your tests.
 - Build you app.
 (Only on an ubuntu machine for now)

-You can add or remove any step you want.
+You can add or remove any steps you want.
-Whatch out for the chromedriver though, without it you cant launch your spectron tests has the VM isn't setup to support spectron's environment by default.
+Whatch out for the chromedriver though, without it you can't launch your spectron tests has you need to setup a chromedriver to run spectron.

 ## Notes